cedarcode/webauthn-ruby/README.md

 ### User Agent compatibility

-So far, the only browser that have web authentication support are:
+So far, the only browsers that have web authentication support are:
   - Mozilla Firefox 60+ ([Enabled by default](https://www.mozilla.org/en-US/firefox/60.0/releasenotes/))
   - Google Chrome 67+ ([Enabled by default](https://www.chromestatus.com/feature/5669923372138496))
   - Google Chrome 65 & 66 (Disabled by default, go to chrome://flags to enable Web Authentication API feature)